cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

     plotImpacts.py -i impacts.json -o impacts

 The first page of the output is shown below.
+Note that in these figures, the nuisance parameters are labelled as $\theta$ instead of $\nu$.

 ![](images/impacts.png)